ahupp/python-magic/README.md

 [![PyPI version](https://badge.fury.io/py/python-magic.svg)](https://badge.fury.io/py/python-magic)
 [![Build Status](https://travis-ci.org/ahupp/python-magic.svg?branch=master)](https://travis-ci.org/ahupp/python-magic)

-python-magic is a python interface to the libmagic file type identification library.  libmagic identifies file types by checking their headers according to a predefined list of file types.
+python-magic is a Python interface to the libmagic file type identification library.  libmagic identifies file types by checking their headers according to a predefined list of file types.
 This functionality is exposed to the command line by the Unix command